Skip to content

 Binoc expands container formats like zip before dispatching their contents.
 Paths such as archive.zip/data.txt point inside the archive.

-Binoc can learn domain formats through plugins.
+When Binoc has no semantic rules for a domain format, it still reports a truthful fallback.
 For example, the standard library does not understand FASTA:

 binoc diff ./docs/examples/fasta-demo/snapshot-a/sequences.fasta ./docs/examples/fasta-demo/snapshot-b/sequences.fasta